IV. Judicial Procedures

 * Distribution/sale of drugs on or off campus will result in 4-10 points.

 1–4 total accumulated points will result in a student receiving a “disciplinary warning”.

 5–10 total accumulated points at any time will result in a student being on “disciplinary probation”

 10 or more accumulated points will result in a separation of the student from the University through either suspension or dismissal.

-A student who has been found responsible for violating the Code of Non-Academic Conduct and assigned points as a result may decrease that number after two (2) academic quarters (i.e., 6 months) without being found responsible for additional violations.
+A student who has been found responsible for violating the Code of Non-Academic Conduct and assigned points as a result will lose one point after 6 months (180 days) without being found responsible for additional violations.
 A student with accumulated points will lose one point from their accumulated total six (6) months from the date of the last hearing if there are no additional violations.
 (A student with 6 points who is placed on probation will return to disciplinary warning status after one year without any additional infractions.)

 2. The board will consider a range of sanctions including but not limited to community service, fines, restitution, edu cational assignments, and referrals to deans and directors of student affairs’ departments.
 Based on the number of points assigned, the board will normally recommend the imposition of one of the following sanctions:

 A. DISCIPLINARY WARNING—An official written reprimand that includes a warning that further violations of the Code of Non-Academic Conduct will result in more serious sanctions.

 B. DISCIPLINARY PROBATION—A temporary status for a period to be established by the board, during which the student’s standing within the University is in question.
 Additional violations during the probationary period may result in suspension or dismissal.
 The dean of students will typically notify parent(s) or guardian(s) of students placed on disciplinary probation by letter.

 C. DEFERRED SUSPENSION—A status imposed by the board, indicating the student’s standing within the University is in jeopardy.
 Additional violations during the probationary period will result in suspension or dismissal.